Healthdirect Free Australian health advice you can count on.

 Dietitians Australia is the leading voice in nutrition and dietetics.

-They are the peak industry body for dietetic and nutrition professionals, representing more than 8000 members around Australia and overseas.
+As the peak industry body for dietetic and nutrition professionals, Dietitians Australia represents more than 9000 Accredited Practising Dietitians and members across Australia and overseas.

-To champion the professional nutrition and dietetic workforce to empower people and communities.
+To champion the professional nutrition and dietetic workforce to empower people and communities through evidence-based practice, advocacy and education.

 How Dietitians Australia can help